3 Ingredient Cocktails

 Cognac, luxurious chocolate and pistachio.
 What’s not to like?

 Pear and cognac are a match made in heaven.
 Bénédictine adds honeyed sweetness and herbal complexity to this after-dinner cocktail.

-The perfect balance of cognac and orange juice.
+The perfect balance of cognac and orange.

 An elderflower-flavoured Sidecar.

 Raisiny pedro ximénez sherry adds subtle richness to the cognac with hints of flavour from the absinthe and lemon zest.
 This drink benefits from generous

 Chablis' white wine acidity balances rich nettle cordial in this sweet 'n' sour cognac based cocktail.

 Originally made with Martell Cordon Bleu, this sophisticated champagne cocktail has delicate floral notes.

 Cognac is smoothed with honey and softened with milk and cream in this classic cocktail.